A dysfunction in your cervical spine can lead to pain that radiates through your shoulders and down your arms.

-To prepare for the injection, you will be asked to lie face down.
+To prepare for the cervical steroid injection, you will be asked to lie face down.
 Your doctor will then numb the area around the injection site with anesthetic.

-Next, your surgeon will use X-ray guidance and contrast dye, called fluoroscopy, to watch the needle (pictured above) going into the cervical epidural space and position it properly.
+Next, your surgeon will use X-ray guidance and contrast dye, called fluoroscopy, to position the needle (pictured above) properly in the epidural space.

-Once the needle is properly positioned, your doctor will inject a cortisone steroid solution (which is an anti-inflammatory medication).
+Once the needle is properly positioned, your doctor will inject a cortisone steroid solution.
 This medication is intended to alleviate your inflammation, which in turn can decrease your nerve pain.

 Often, the purpose of a cervical epidural steroid injection it to provide enough short-term pain relief to allow you to begin, or continue, an exercise program.
 This exercise program can then bring you long-term relief from your pain.

-It is important to note that the procedure is estimated to relieve a patient's pain only about 50% of the time; and in some cases this pain relief may be permanent.
+It is important to note that the likelihood of the procedure relieving your pain is about 50/50 (and in some cases this pain relief may be permanent).

-If a cervical epidural steroid injection brings partial relief from your pain, you can receive another injection for additional relief.
+If a cervical epidural steroid injection brings partial relief from your pain, you can receive another injection at a future date for additional relief.

 Risks and complications